Manteg-Singh/Handwritten-Equation-Solver/README.md

 It works with any digit from 0-9 and the symbols +,-,x

-> White blackground and black digits are necessary
+> White background and black digits are necessary

 ![Digit Recognition](./demo.gif)